javipalanca/simfleet/docs/quickstart.rst

 Starting the Simulator
 ======================

-Once you have the configuration file (our case: ``vehicles.json``), open a command line and start the simulator using the following command:
+Once you have downloaded the configuration file ``vehicles.json``, open a console in the same folder and start the simulator using the following command:

 .. code-block:: console

     $ simfleet --config vehicles.json

 .. hint:: For the simulator to work, you need to run the XMPP message server.
-To do this, open a command prompt and run the following command:
+To do this, open a new command prompt and run the following command:

     .. code-block:: console